Information on Publicity for Authors and Press Officers

 When will my article be published?

-Ecosphere: ESA’s online-only, open access journal has a rolling production schedule.
-Ecosphere manuscripts are not published as Accepted Articles and only appear online in the version of record.
+Ecosphere: ESA’s open access journal has a rolling production schedule.
+Ecosphere manuscripts are not published as Accepted Articles and only appear online as the version of record.

 Social media and talking to reporters